-- 8.1.
-The emergency adrenaline pen should only be used by children, for whom written parental consent for use of the emergency adrenaline pen has been given, who have a severe allergy that can cause anaphylaxis .
+- 8. If the school choses to purchase a spare adrenaline pen, the following conditions would apply: - 8.1.
+The emergency adrenaline pen should only be used by children, for whom written parental consent for use of the emergency adrenaline pen has been given, who have a severe allergy that can cause anaphylaxis.
 It has been suggested that a register of those pupils suffering from such allergies is kept with the emergency adrenaline pen.
 Record of parental consent to use an emergency adrenaline pen must be on the register too, updated annually. - 8.2.
 The adrenaline pen can be used if the pupil's prescribed adrenaline pen is not available (for example, because it is broken, or empty).
 This change applies to all primary and secondary schools in the UK.
 Schools are not required to hold an adrenaline pen this is a discretionary power enabling schools to do this if they wish. - 8.3.
-Schools which choose to keep an emergency adrenaline pen should establish a policy or protocol for the use of the emergency adrenaline pen based on this guidance. - 8.4.
+School will establish a protocol for the use of the emergency adrenaline pen. - 8.4.
 All staff should know where the emergency adrenaline pen is kept and it should be kept out of reach and sight of children and not locked away in a manner that makes it inaccessible. - 8.5.
 The emergency adrenaline pen may be either an epipen or emerade.